Botanical Name: Primula veris, Primula officinalis.

 Its unique cleansing properties are said to remove dirt and open the pores of the skin, allowing for a fresher, smoother look.

 It has been used for centuries to make sedative tea.
-Its leaves are said to be mildly narcotic, and it is used as an herbal remedy for insomnia as hell as hyperactivity.
+Its leaves are said to be mildly narcotic, and it is used as an herbal remedy for insomnia as well as hyperactivity.

-The cowslip roots are expectorant, and can be used to treat common cold and flu-like symptoms.
+The cowslip roots are expectorant and can be used to treat the common cold and flu-like symptoms.
 They are widely held to break up mucus so that it can be more easily expelled by the body.
+(2)

 Cowslip has been used in folk remedies to reduce blood clotting and is sometimes used as an antirheumatic.